Dylan Osetkowski

-Dylan Osetkowski (born August 8, 1996) is an American-born naturalised German professional basketball player for Partizan Belgrade of the Serbian League (KLS), ABA League and the EuroLeague.
+Dylan Osetkowski (born August 8, 1996) is a German-American professional basketball player for Valencia Basket of the Liga ACB and the EuroLeague.
 He played college basketball for the Texas Longhorns and the Tulane Green Wave.

 High school career

 Osetkowski played basketball for JSerra Catholic High School in San Juan Capistrano, California.
 As a senior, he averaged 14.8 points and 9.9 rebounds per game and was a first-team All-Trinity League selection.
 He led his team to the CIF Southern Section Division 4AA championship, scoring 16 points in the title game.
 Osetkowski received strong interest from only two NCAA Division I programs out of high school, Tulane and UC Irvine.
 He committed to Tulane on July 12, 2014.

 College career

 As a freshman for Tulane, Osetkowski averaged 6.3 points and 4.8 rebounds per game.
 He was placed in a more important role in his sophomore season, averaging 11.3 points and 8.3 rebounds per game and registering 11 double-doubles.
 After the season, Osetkowski transferred to Texas and sat out the next season due to National Collegiate Athletic Association transfer rules.
 In his junior season, he averaged a team-high 13.4 points and 7.2 rebounds per game and was an honorable mention All-Big 12 Conference selection.
 As a senior, Osetkowski averaged 11.1 points, 7.2 rebounds and 1.4 steals per game.
 He led Texas to the National Invitational Tournament title and was named most valuable player of the competition.
 In the first round of the NIT, Osetkowski scored a career-high 26 points in a 79-73 win over South Dakota State.